Abhisheks2253/Euro_currency_exchange/README.md

 - Currency exchange rates are obtained from the European Central Bank: https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html
 The values that are given are also listed in the previous link.

-- Programming for Analytics Video Lectures: Module 5 Online Data
+- Programming for Analytics Video Lectures: Module 2 : Data Visualization and Module 5 : Online Data

 ---